 Nick Mott And who’s this guy you’re out hiking with?

 Aaron Bolton I’m hiking in with Tyson Running Wolf.
 He’s currently a state lawmaker from Browning.
-He’s a former Blackfeet terrible business councilman, but he’s also this member of this group called the Pikuni Traditionalist Association, which is this group of Blackfeet elders.
+He’s a former Blackfeet tribal business councilman, but he’s also this member of this group called the Pikuni Traditionalist Association, which is this group of Blackfeet elders.
 It’s super easy to see Tyson’s personal connection to the Badger, you know, as we’re going along, he points out this really crazy shot he had a few years back during deer hunting season.

 Tyson Running Wolf If you went right through that gap, that little rock gap up there, they just had that one shot.